vpeshin/devnotes/front-end/css.md

 font-family: arial, helvetica, serif
 /*If the name of a font is more than one word, it should be put in quotation marks.*/

-font-size: 2em
+font-size: 2em / 0.5rem  /*1em = font size of parent element / 1rem = font size of the html element */
-font-weight: bold / normal
+font-weight: bold / normal / 100 / 800
 font-style: italic / normal

 text-decoration: underline / overline / line-through / none